-Sustained investments by NIAID in structure-based vaccine design and coronavirus research over the years prior to the emergence of SARS-CoV-2 have enabled the unprecedented pace of COVID-19 vaccine development.
-Long before the pandemic, NIAID VRC scientists and their collaborators made the critical scientific discovery of how to stabilize in a highly immunogenic form viral proteins that are important for infection, including the spike protein of the Middle East respiratory syndrome coronavirus (MERS-CoV), using a mutation known as S2P.
-This key finding has facilitated the design of vaccine candidates that generate robust immune responses against coronaviruses and other viruses of public health importance such as respiratory syncytial virus.
-As soon as the sequence of SARS-CoV-2 was made available, VRC researchers were able to rapidly generate a stabilized SARS-CoV-2 spike protein for use in COVID-19 vaccine development.
-This crucial breakthrough in structure-based vaccine design for coronaviruses has led to the development of safe and effective COVID-19 vaccines across a range of vaccine platforms.
+Sustained research investments by NIAID in the years prior to the emergence of SARS-CoV-2 enabled the unprecedented pace of COVID-19 vaccine candidate development.
+Two activities predate successful COVID-19 vaccines: the development of versatile vaccine platforms and the adaptation of structural biology tools to design agents (immunogens) that powerfully stimulate the immune system.
+Long before the pandemic, NIAID VRC scientists and their collaborators made the critical scientific discovery of how to stabilize in a highly immunogenic form viral proteins that are important for infection, including the spike protein of the Middle East respiratory syndrome coronavirus (MERS-CoV), using a double mutation known as S2P.
+This key finding facilitated the design of vaccine candidates that generate robust immune responses against coronaviruses and other viruses of public health importance such as respiratory syncytial virus.
+As soon as the sequence of SARS-CoV-2 was made available in January 2020, VRC researchers rapidly generated a stabilized SARS-CoV-2 spike protein for use in COVID-19 vaccine development.
+This crucial breakthrough in structure-based vaccine design for coronaviruses has led to the development of safe and effective COVID-19 vaccine candidates across a range of vaccine platforms.

-Five candidate COVID-19 vaccines have entered Phase 3 clinical trials in the United States thus far, and three subsequently have received an EUA from the FDA.
+Five candidate COVID-19 vaccines have been assessed in large-scale Phase 3 clinical trials in the United States thus far, and three have received EUAs from the FDA.
 Clinical trials to test COVID-19 vaccine candidates in pediatric populations are ongoing.
 On December 11, 2020, based on data from a Pfizer-supported Phase 3 clinical trial, an investigational vaccine developed by Pfizer and BioNTech became the first to receive an EUA from the FDA for the prevention of COVID-19 in individuals 16 years of age and older.
-NIAID has helped to advance four additional COVID-19 vaccine candidates through support for research on the foundational biology underlying the vaccine concepts as well as for clinical testing through the CoVPN.
-Two of these vaccine candidates have received EUAs.
+NIAID has helped to advance four additional COVID-19 vaccine candidates through support for research on the foundational biology underlying the vaccine concepts, as well as for clinical testing through the CoVPN.
+Two of these vaccine candidates, those from Moderna, Inc. and Johnson & Johnson/Janssen, have received EUAs.

 Utilizing the CoVPN, NIAID is participating in the implementation of harmonized protocols to test investigational vaccines and preventive interventions against SARS-CoV-2.
 These protocols were developed in collaboration with the Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) public-private partnership, vaccine manufacturers, and the Biomedical Advanced Research and Development Authority (BARDA).
-NIAID also supports the underlying critical infrastructure for these clinical trials such as a common Data and Safety Monitoring Board (DSMB), an independent group that reviews data from the trials to ensure the ongoing safety of study volunteers and to determine whether efficacy has been achieved.
+NIAID also supports the underlying critical infrastructure for these clinical trials, such as a common Data and Safety Monitoring Board (DSMB), an independent group that periodically reviews data from the ongoing trials to ensure the safety of study volunteers and to determine whether efficacy has been achieved.
 The CoVPN has enrolled thousands of volunteers across the United States and internationally in clinical trials testing multiple investigational vaccines and monoclonal antibodies intended to protect people from COVID-19.
-The CoVPN also has developed an extensive community engagement framework to reach out to the minority communities disproportionally affected by COVID-19; to better understand their interest in, and concerns about, research participation; and to partner with them to ensure that their vital input is reflected in the conduct of the study.
+The CoVPN also has developed an extensive community engagement framework to reach out to the underserved and minority communities disproportionally affected by COVID-19; to better understand their interest in, and concerns about, research participation; and to partner with them to ensure that their vital input is reflected in the conduct of these clinical studies.